wp-plugins/wp-job-manager-cubepoints/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Get paid for job listings using WP Job Manager with cubepoints.
+Get paid for job listings on WP Job Manager with cubepoints.

 == Description ==
 Charge users 1 cubepoint to post a job posting on your blog.
 Works with and requires both WP Job Manager and cubepoints to be installed.